-The Sunflower Fund is a donor recruitment centre and registry.
-Our main function is to recruit blood stem cell donors so that patients who need a (bone m arrow) stem cell transplant can find a suitable donor.
+The Sunflower Fund partnered by DKMS is a donor recruitment centre and registry.
+Our main function is to recruit blood stem cell donors so that patients who need a (bone marrow) stem cell transplant can find a suitable donor.
 To be able to help all patients the Registry needs to grow!
 To achieve this we create awareness and educate donors and also pay for the costly HLA tissue-typing test.
 To raise money for these tests we hold numerous fund-raising events throughout the year with Sunflower Day being held on the third Friday of September each year being the largest.

 What does the family of the patient need to do?

 First and foremost you need to be there for your loved one.
 If you want to register as a donor, have a general question or one regarding recruiting (bone marrow) blood stem cell donors don’t hesitate to call our Call Centre (Monday – Thursday 08:30 – 16:30 and Friday 08:30 – 14:00) on 0800 12 10 82.
 Our experienced staff will gladly assist you or point you in the right direction.

 How can the patient’s family help The Sunflower Fund?